htcondor/htcondor/docs/users-manual/docker-universe-applications.rst

     docker_network_type = host

-then, instead of at NATted interface, the job will use the host’s network interface, just like a vanilla universe job.
+then, instead of at NATted interface, the job will use the host's network interface, just like a vanilla universe job.
 :index:`docker universe`